 The developers have been upfront that the current build contains roughly half of the planned final content.
 What is already included covers a full main story campaign of 50-70 hours, three ship types with customization, procedurally generated biomes with hand-crafted dungeons, souls-lite melee and ranged combat, co-op for up to four players with dedicated servers, base building, and faction reputation systems.

 Still coming are more biomes, bosses, enemies, and ships, along with dynamic weather-based survival mechanics, complex hunger and survival systems, fishing, expanded farming, and the full story finale.
-Fishing has been spotted in the trailer but is not yet in the game.
+Fishing has been confirmed for Q3 2026, according to recent patch notes.

 PC System Requirements and Optimization Tips

-System requirements are not final.
+System requirements remain unchanged as of 2026.
 An SSD is strongly recommended for smooth loading between areas, and the game runs on Unreal Engine 5.
 RAM requirements increase if you self-host a server, while lower-end hardware may struggle, especially in dense biomes.
 For better PC performance, close background applications, set textures to medium, and disable ray tracing until more optimization patches arrive.

 Is Windrose Worth Buying in Early Access?

-The demo scored a 92% positive rating across more than 5,400 reviews, which shows strong early interest.
+The demo maintains a strong 92% positive rating across over 5,400 reviews, showing sustained interest.
 Windrose is worth considering if you enjoy survival games like Valheim or Subnautica, want a pirate game with actual naval combat, are happy to play something that will grow over time, or have friends to crew a ship with.

 Wait if early-game difficulty frustrates you, if you need a fully finished experience, or if you are hoping for PvP anytime soon.
 The core of Windrose is genuinely fun, but it is still early access.